ProjectFirewatch/ProjectFirewatch/info/thanks/index.md

 Thanks for 5.3 million page views, As an fyi I am on "vacation" and I will be back soon.

 ---
+9/1/2021

+WoW 10,000,000 million page views, numbers like this are big, I don't know what I can do to repay you all.
+I love you all thanks for this.

+---

 *projectfirewatch.com is a community website and is not affiliated with Firewatch or Campo Santo.*